 The important stuff – a free snag & a drink from the canteen

-In recognition of the important role JRs will play, they will receive a free sausage on a roll and a drink from the canteen.
-Once they have attained a general level of skills (refereed/assisted over 3 separate sessions) JRs will also be paid a small fee of $10 per day (not game).
+In recognition of the important role Game Leaders will play, they will receive a free sausage on a roll and a drink from the canteen.
+Once they have attained a general level of skills (generally at least 2 separate sessions) JRs will also be paid a small fee of $10 per day (not game).
 This gives them something to aim for and encourages persistence.

 If you wish to nominate your child please email me – email@example.com